 The Community Radio Fund, managed by Ofcom with funding from the Department for Culture, Media and Sport, offers two funding rounds each year.
-The first funding round for 2017/18 will open on 12th April to radio stations that are not-for-profit, run by local people for local people about local issues.
+The funding is open to radio stations that are not-for-profit, run by local people for local people about local issues.

 Each funding round will make approximately £200,000 available in grants.
 There is no set level of funding.
 Grants will be made as a single lump sum and are to cover a one-year period only.